Engin-Boot/pong-stage-nihalX1/Stage0/sequence-start.md

 -describe-how-your-modules-interact-to-start

-Initially User Interface module displays Menu Screen.
+Initially Pong Menu module will display Menu screen.
-The player clicks on Play button on Menu Screen.
+The player clicks on "play" button on Menu Screen.
-Then objects like Player,Paddle,Ball,Board,Score System get created.
+Then Pong Game Logic module will check if both players have joined.
-They get assigned default positions.
+If both have not joined, it will be waiting.
-Then game starts.
+If both have joined, then game is started with game elements initialized with default positions.

 ## Movement Initiation